salmmanfred/ccdb/readme.md

 extern crate ccdb;
-use ccdb::core::{core,screen}; // there are 2 diffrent cores there is Core and there is banana both work the same way when talking to them use ccdb::loader::load;// this is the loader which makes it so you can load a map from file use ccdb::keyin; // For key input use ccdb::cursor; // for moving the cursor
+use ccdb::core::{core,screen}; // there are 2 diffrent cores there is Core and there is banana both work the same way when talking to them use ccdb::loader::{load,toMap};// this is the loader which makes it so you can load a map from file or load a map from string use ccdb::keyin; // For key input use ccdb::cursor; // for moving the cursor